How to Get Rid of Pubic Hair MANSCAPED Complete Depilatory Guide

 Ingrown hairs can be unpleasant, and if they get worse, they can result in an infection.
 While many people will get the tweezers out when they see an ingrown hair, you'll actually want to avoid doing so.
 Using tweezers on ingrown hairs can increase the risk of them getting infected.

 The best thing you can do when you come across an ingrown hair is to massage it with warm water daily until it stops bothering you.
 You’ll also want to refrain from shaving while you have ingrown hairs, as that will also increase the risk of infection.

 Bumps can also get annoying after you’re done shaving, and there are a few ways to avoid them popping up in the first place.
-To start, you may want to try using an electric razor (like our Lawn Mower 2.0) instead of a manual one, as this can help cut down on the occurrence of bumps.
+To start, you may want to try using an electric razor (like The Lawn Mower 3.0 trimmer) instead of a manual one, as this can help cut down on the occurrence of bumps.

 If you shave very frequently, then the likelihood of bumps will increase, as they are a result of irritation from the razor.
 When the hair under the bump grows back, then it will gradually disappear, so you just have to give it time instead of squeezing it or poking at it.

 Rashes are also a possible issue when grooming, and they’re particularly common when you use a poor technique or make a mistake while depilating.
 A rash can be extremely irritating and itchy, but you’re going to need to resist the urge to touch it, as that may end up getting it infected.